-Sclerotherapy requires multiple sessions, since one to three injections are usually required to effectively treat any vein.
+Sclerotherapy requires multiple sessions.
+One to 3 injections are usually required to effectively treat any vein.
 Ten to 40 veins may be treated in one session.
-The same area should not be re-injected for four to six weeks to allow for complete healing, although other areas may be treated during this time.
+The same area should not be re-injected for 4 - 6 weeks to allow for complete healing, although other areas may be treated during this time.

-Once treated, the veins disappear over a period of six months and do not recur.
-However, sclerotherapy treatment cannot stop new varicose or spider veins from developing.
+Once treated, the veins disappear over a period of 6 months and do not recur.
+But sclerotherapy treatment cannot stop new varicose or spider veins from developing.

 What are some other treatment options for dilated veins?

 - Photoderm therapy: Intense, pulsed light can be used to treat small spider veins, certain sizes of varicose veins, and vascular birthmarks.
 This treatment might be recommended when sclerotherapy or laser therapy does not effectively treat the dilated vein.
 One to six treatments might be required to properly treat the area.

 - Laser therapy: Most effective for small facial and leg blood vessels, laser therapy heats the blood vessel and makes the vein fade away.

 - Surgical ligation/stripping: Severe varicose veins might require a surgical procedure in which the dilated vein is either removed or tied off through a small incision in the skin.
 The surgery is done in the hospital by a vascular surgeon.